zhangpenglab/UPrimer/README.md

 ...
 ~~~

-***###NOTE：After completing the download of genome data through the NCBI genome database, users only need to unzip all files and rename them according to UPrimer's requirements (see [Input](#input)).
+***###NOTE：After completing the download of genome data through the NCBI genome database, the user only needs to unzip all files and rename them according to UPrimer's requirements (see [Input](#input)).
 There is no need to modify the sequence ID or description information.
 Please pay attention to this point.***

 ---